WinstonFassett/y-webrtc-trystero/README.md

 ```
 ### Communication Restrictions

-y-trystero is restricted by the number of peers that the web browser can create.
+y-y-webrtc-trystero is restricted by the number of peers that the web browser can create.
 By default, every client is connected to every other client up until the maximum number of conns is reached.
 The clients will still sync if every client is connected at least indirectly to every other client.
-Theoretically, y-trystero allows an unlimited number of users, but at some point it can't be guaranteed anymore that the clients sync any longer**.
+Theoretically, y-y-webrtc-trystero allows an unlimited number of users, but at some point it can't be guaranteed anymore that the clients sync any longer**.
 Because we don't want to be greedy,
-y-trystero has a restriction to connect to a maximum of `20 + math.floor(random.rand() * 15)` peers.
+y-y-webrtc-trystero has a restriction to connect to a maximum of `20 + math.floor(random.rand() * 15)` peers.
 The value has a random factor in order to prevent clients to form clusters, that can't connect to other clients.
 The value can be adjusted using the `maxConn` option.
 I.e.

 ```js
 const provider = new TrysteroProvider('your-room-name', ydoc, trysteroRoom, { maxConns: 70 + math.floor(random.rand() * 70) })